- Do you maintain an Approved List of Suppliers?

 How do we submit an interest in tendering for a specific contract?Back to top

-When you have registered as a supplier on The Chest (see FAQ 2), you are able to formally register an interest in tendering for a specific opportunity when you see it advertised.
+When you have registered as a supplier on the Chest, you are able to formally register an interest in tendering for a specific opportunity when you see it advertised.
 Don’t worry if you subsequently do not submit a tender, even if you have registered an interest, as this will not count against you when future opportunities are advertised.
 It may be, for instance, that you access the tender documentation after registering an interest and then decide that the opportunity does not match your business offer.

 How do you choose which supplier you want?Back to top